Rugby league in Tasmania: Representative Team

 Tasmania Rugby League Team is the representative team of the Tasmanian Rugby League.
-They have competed in many competitions since their first game in 1954, most notably in the Affiliated States Championship (sometimes combined with South Australia).
+They have competed in many competitions since their first game in 1954, most notably in the Affiliated States Championship.

 Popularity

 Australian Rules is traditionally the most popular football code in Tasmania, due to the state's close proximity to Victoria.

 According to WIN Television, the 2014 NRL season generated an average television audience of 10,000 Tasmanians on Fridays and Sundays.

 The two premier events in Australian rugby league, the NRL Grand Final and State of Origin, attract television audiences in excess of 40,000 Tasmanians.

 Trial matches played in the state have attracted crowds of 3,000, 11,752, and 6,823 respectively.